Generic curves and non-coprime Catalans: Introduction

 \section{Introduction}

 In this paper, we study the topology of compactified Jacobians of plane curve singularities.
 We focus on the case where the curve is reduced and locally irreducible (or {\em unibranched}), and it is known \cite{AIK,AK} that in this case compactified Jacobian is irreducible as well.
+Throughout the paper we work over $\mathbb{C}$.
+We explain where this assumption is used, in case our reader is curious about the extension of the result to other fileds.

 Compactified Jacobians play an important role in modern geometric representation theory.
 First, they are closely related to Hilbert schemes of points on singular curves, singular fibers in the Hitchin fibration and affine Springer fibers.
 In particular, counting points in the compactified Jacobians over finite fields is related to certain orbital integrals \cite{Laumon,KivTsai,Tsai}.
 Recent works \cite{GK,HKW,GKO} relate them to the representation theory of Coulomb branch algebras, defined by Braverman, Finkelberg and Nakajima \cite{BFN}.